NCCA/10MinutePhysicsPY/ballcollision2d/README.md

 [billiardPt3.py](billiardPt3.py) This demo adds a more accurate collision detection and response system by checking the collisions after each sub step.
 This is a more accurate method, but it is also slower.

+[billiardQML.py](billiardQML.py) This demo uses QML to create the user interface.
+This was an experiment to see how easy it would be to use QML with the existing code.
+It took a while but works quite well.
+The design of the system is a little different to the previous demos, but it is still based on the same principles.
+The QML interface has several re-usable components, to make the UI design easier.
+There is also a greater reliance on Slots as the QML properties are not directly accessible from Python.

+There is also the ability to use the mouse to drag the balls around, this is done by using a QML MouseArea and sending the position of the mouse to the Python code.
+The Python code then updates the position of the ball based on the mouse position.